JYOTHY-DAS/Data-Analysis-Class-Notes/Day 6.md

 ## 6. Inequality
 - **Definition**: A mathematical expression that compares two values or expressions.
 - **Examples**:
-  - x > y : x is greater than y.
+  - x &ge y : x is greater than y.
-  - x leq z : x is less than or equal to z.
+  - x &le z : x is less than or equal to z.

 ---